jfvilasPersonal/oberkorn/docs/webconsole.md

   - Creates an Oberkorn Authorizator to protect access to the console.

 ### Enabling APIs
-Enabling the web console is done by configuring the controller, but having the ability to access an Oberkorn Authorizator API is something you must do by modifying Authorizators configuration.
+Enabling the web console is done by configuring the controller, but having the ability to access an Oberkorn Authorizator API is something you must do by modifying Authorizators configuration and/or the controller configuration.

 The first step is easy.
 In the YAML you used to create the Authorizator you need to add a new parameter to the 'config' section, like the sample below.
 There is no doubt on what parameter we are talking about, it is named '**api**'.